 Yes, beets do come pre-sliced and frozen!
 But you can also take your left over beets, slice, and freeze.

-If you want more healthy smoothie recipes check out our smoothie e-book filled with delicious, creative smoothies that you can make in 6 minutes or less!
+If you want more healthy smoothie recipes, check out our smoothie recipe category filled with delicious and creative smoothies that are super easy to make.

 Total Time:5 minutes